 Career Outlook for Substance Abuse and Behavioral Disorder Counselors

-A report by the U.S. Bureau of Labor Statistics predicted that substance abuse and behavioral disorder counselor jobs would increase 22% between the years 2014 and 2024, much faster than the average for all occupations.
+A report by the U.S. Bureau of Labor Statistics predicted that substance abuse, behavioral disorder, and mental health counselor jobs would increase 22% between the years 2018 and 2028, much faster than the average for all occupations.
 Employment among mental health counselors was reported to increase by 20% during the same time period, which is also much faster than the average for all occupations.
 The BLS predicts that job openings will likely surpass the number of graduates from counseling programs, and thus the job outlook is favorable.

 Psychiatrists are medical doctors that assess, diagnose and treat people with mental illness, including behavioral disorders.
 Some psychiatrists specialize in behavioral disorders like addictions.
 Unlike counselors and social workers, psychiatrists may prescribe drugs for treatment purposes.